tdinh-dev-sec-scientist/library/README.md

-# 📚 Project Title: Student Management System
+# 📚 Project Title: Library Management System

-A simple Java-based Student Management System that allows users to add, update, delete, and view student records using a console interface.
+A simple Java-based Library Management System that allows users to add, update, delete, and view books records using a console interface.

 ## 🚀 Features
+- Easy-to-see interface
-- Add new students with unique ID
+- Add new book with unique ISBN
-- Update student details
+- Update book details
-- Delete student records
+- Delete book records
-- View all students in the system
+- View all books in the system
+- Lending management

 ## 🛠️ Technologies Used
 - Java (JDK 24)